Happy National Park Week!

 Canyonlands National Park in Utah is massive.
 The park has 3 sections.
-The one closest to Moab and Arches National Park is the Island in the Sky and the part that most people visit.
-There is also the Needles District which is absolutely beautiful, lots of rock formations, arches, hiking and 4×4 trails.
+The one closest to Moab and Arches National Park in the Island in the Sky and the part that most people visit.
+There is also the Needles District which is absolutely beautiful, with lots of rock formations, arches, hiking, and 4×4 trails.
 And then there is the most difficult part to visit, The Maze.
 We did not visit this part and it is on our bucket list!

 Capitol Reef National Park

 Capitol Reef National Park is one of my favorite national parks.
 There are bright orange rock formations, but I fell in love with the monolithic rocks we encountered on the many offroad trails and delightfully surprised by the park’s fruit orchards planted by pioneering Mormons.
 The fruit orchards still bear fruit that goes into pies they sell at the park!

 Chaco Culture National Historic Park is not easy to access, but so worth it!
 We visited this ancient pueblos region while staying in Kirtland, New Mexico.
 You can walk through the well-preserved ruins and buildings, hike around the canyons and enjoy an unobstructed view of the stars.
 It is amazing to walk through and imagine the very sophisticated lives of the first peoples of the American Southwest.